 Learn something new

 Being self isolated means that you have plenty of time on your hands.
-Rather than just sitting in front of the TV (which is fun to do sometimes) why not learn a new hobby or skill.
+Rather than just sitting in front of the TV (which is fun to do sometimes) why not learn a new hobby or skill?
 Maybe you have always wanted to learn a particular skill, but you haven’t had the time previously.
-You could learn a new language, learn how to knit or crochet (download our free lemur knitting pattern here) or how about an online course.
+Well – now seems to be the perfect time!
+You could learn a new language, learn how to knit or crochet (download our free lemur knitting pattern here) or how about an online course?

-You don’t have to exercise out of your home to stay active.
+As much as fresh air and a good walk is perfect every once in a while, you don’t have to exercise out of your home to stay active.
 It can be as simple as turning on the radio and get dancing to the music, or using a work out DVD.
 Some people will have a whole workout routine at the gym but are unsure how to adapt this for home workouts.
-You can find lots of hints, tips and guides on the internet and YouTube has demonstrations to help you to exercise at home.
-Armchair exercises are simple to follow and all you need is a chair, the NHS website has some exercises you can follow.
+You can find lots of hints, tips and guides on the internet – and YouTube has demonstrations to help you to exercise at home.
+Armchair exercises are simple to follow and all you need is a chair (the NHS website has some exercises you can follow).
 The BBC have some hints and tips for you to stay healthy from the comfort of your own home too.

 Julie, one of our Inspirational Women, has shared some tips on our blog including The Cuppa Routine!